rajusatheesh-developer/java-demos/java-gc/NoGcCodingTips.md

 ## Class Loading
  - The performance of classloading is the bane of anyone attempting to optimize either program startup or deployment of new code in a dynamic system.
  - The best way to speed up classloading is to create a class data sharing archive for the application.
 Luckily, this requires no programming changes.
- - Class Data Sharing :  A new feature of Java 11 to speed up classloading
+ - Class Data Sharing :  com.demos.java.absics.A new feature of Java 11 to speed up classloading
     - useful for single JVMs because it can also improve their startup time
     - useful for Multiple VMs because it saves memory
     - Two types